Private sellers arming criminals

 What are some responsible practices for private firearm sellers?

-Responsible private sellers often vet buyers by selling only to individuals they know, requesting to see a Concealed Carry Weapon (CCW) permit, or declining sales to individuals who appear suspicious or 'sketchy'.
+Responsible private sellers may choose to only sell firearms to individuals they know personally, ask to see a valid Concealed Carry Weapon (CCW) permit, or decline sales to individuals who appear suspicious or 'sketchy'.

 Related News